oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

 - patches/service.yaml
 ```

-If you followed my path you should have all the files to make it work, anyway if you've installed the helm chart directly you can always change the service manifest directly on kubernetes.
+If you followed my path you should have all the files to make it work, anyway if you've installed the helm chart directly you can always change the service manifest directly on Kubernetes.
 You can even set the `serviceType` in the `values.yaml` file but I didn't find a way to specify the `nodePort` to use so I decided to go with the patch.

 ## Finally, install external-dns

-Now we can finally install the instance of **external-dns** that is going to monitor the `Ingress` created with out internal domain.
+Now we can finally install the instance of **external-dns** that is going to monitor the `Ingress` created with our internal domain.

 I have RBAC enabled on my cluster, so my manifest look like this: